jrdnpg/EmpoScied/README.md

 # EmpoScied
-The objective of this study was to develop a system that could effectively manage the inventory of chemicals, equipment, and supplies in the Batangas State University Science Laboratory.
-Additionally, the system aimed to monitor equipment borrowing, identify expired chemicals and shortages of supplies, and provide access control to the laboratory.
+The system developed for the Batangas State University Science Laboratory aims to efficiently manage inventory, monitor equipment borrowing, identify expired chemicals and supply shortages, and enhance access control.
+This comprehensive solution ensures the laboratory operates smoothly, maintaining safety and resource availability.